Mike & Anna’s wedding photos at Exton Park

 The day took us to Polebrook near Oundle in Northamptonshire for the ceremony and then to Exton Park, in Rutland, for the reception.

 About Mike & Anna & their wedding

-It was these unpredicatable photos, the spontaneous ones, that Mike and Anna wanted most of all.
-They’re very close to their families so some group photos were important and they wanted some romantic pictures of the two of them, but most of the photography time was planned to be ‘in the moment’.
+It was these unpredictable photos, the spontaneous ones, that Mike and Anna wanted most of all.
+They’re very close to their families so some group photos were important and they wanted some romantic pictures of the two of them, but most of the photography was planned to be ‘in the moment’.